NixOS/nix/doc/manual/src/command-ref/nix-store/dump.md

 always sorted so that the actual on-disk order doesn’t influence the result.
 This means that the cryptographic hash of a NAR dump of a path is usable as a fingerprint of the contents of the path.
-Indeed, the hashes of store paths stored in Nix’s database (see `nix-store -q --hash`) are SHA-256 hashes of the NAR dump of each store path.
+Indeed, the hashes of store paths stored in Nix’s database (see `nix-store --query --hash`) are SHA-256 hashes of the NAR dump of each store path.

 NAR archives support filenames of unlimited length and 64-bit file